Parkietje/go-site/readme.md

 # Simple web app written in Go

-Using Go `html/template` package for server-side rendering of html templates and [some sprinkles javascript](https://stimulus.hotwired.dev/) for client-side interactivity.
+Using Go `html/template` package for server-side rendering of html templates and [some sprinkles of javascript](https://stimulus.hotwired.dev/) for client-side interactivity.